bigmlcom/bigml-node/docs/index.md

 the fields in the model will be downloaded respectively.
 Beware of using filtered fields models to instantiate a local model.
 If an important field is missing (because it has been excluded or filtered), an exception will arise.
+In this example, the connection to BigML is used only in the `get` method call to retrieve the remote model information.
+The callback code, where the `localModel` and predictions are built, is strictly local.

 On the other hand, when the first argument for the `LocalModel` constructor is a model id, it automatically calls internally